Johanna Jarcho, Assistant Professor, Department of Psychology,

 Kate Bartolotta, B.A., Research Assistant

-Kate Bartolotta is graduating in August 2017 with a B.A in Psychology and a concentration in Anthropology.
+Kate Bartolotta recently graduated from Stony Brook University with a B.A in Psychology and a concentration in Anthropology.
 She has past research experience in Pediatric Multiple Sclerosis at the Lourie Center at Stony Brook Medicine.
 Recently, she returned from Madagascar where she conducted research in the field on tuberculosis.
-She wants to pursue her PhD in Clinical Psychology with research interests regarding health disparities and health behaviors.
+Currently, she is a research assistant at The New Interdisciplinary School.
+She hopes to pursue her PhD in Social and Behavioral Public Health.
+Her research interests include: social inequalities, social epidemiology, and incorporating neuroscience into large scale behavioral interventions.

 Aydan McCoy, Undergraduate Research Assistant